Dog Food Allergy Symptoms on the Skin: What They Look Like and How to Help

 Food allergies in dogs develop when their immune system mistakenly identifies a specific ingredient as a threat and mounts a defensive response.
 Unlike food intolerances, which typically cause digestive upset, true food allergies frequently show up on the skin first.
 This happens because the immune reaction triggers inflammation throughout the body, and the skin is often one of the first places that response becomes visible.

 It’s worth knowing that food allergies can develop even after years of eating the same diet without any issues.
 The immune system can become sensitized to an ingredient over time, which is why some owners are caught off guard when a dog suddenly reacts to food they’ve been eating for years.
+In fact, repeated exposure is often part of the problem — the longer a dog eats a specific protein, the more opportunity the immune system has to build a response to it.
+This is also why simply switching to a “new” commercial food containing the same base proteins rarely resolves the issue.

 The most common dietary triggers for skin reactions in dogs include: